 Tank containers: These are used for the carriage of a wide variety of liquids ranging from edible products – fruit juice, wines, and spirits – to hazardous and non-hazardous liquids including liquefied gases.
 They may even be heated or refrigerated.
-This type of container consists of a tank with a capacity of between 19,000 and 24,000 litres, fitted within a 20ft container frame.
+This type of container consists of a tank with a capacity of between 19,000 and 24,000 liters, fitted within a 20ft container frame.
 They may be specifically constructed to carry one type of cargo and are usually owned by manufacturers of the product itself.

 Reefer containers: These fall into three categories, those with an integral diesel generator to power the refrigeration unit, those reliant on an external source of electrical power and port-hole insulated containers.
 These containers are designed to maintain low internal temperatures but it requires that cargo should be pre-cooled to the appropriate temperature before loading.

 Insulated containers: This type permits the use of cooling air to be blown in from the ship’s refrigeration systems viaducts.

 Apart from these there are various other types like the open sided containers, ventilated containers, specialised containers which are adapted for transport of live animals and to provide self-contained accommodation for personnel or offices.

 Container Markings: The following information should be durably marked in an appropriate and clearly visible place on a container: